 The application will be reviewed by an SVA team member and a decision sent within one-to-two business days.
-Upon approval, a welcome email will be sent to all three points of contact with some useful information about membership, as well as additional resources.
+Upon approval, a welcome email will be sent to all three points of contact with some useful information and resources.
 Apply here.

 Delay in assigning Chapter status

-Certain circumstances may delay or exclude the registration, such as:
+Certain circumstances may delay or preclude the registration, such as: